 In the country report Tactical Tech commissioned from our partner Su-Lyn Boo, her research shows that politicians in Malaysia are already using sophisticated digital communications strategies – including the use of WhatsApp – in their campaigns:

-The leader of the Umno party said the party's respective branch leaders would have their own WhatsApp groups in their district polling station for “white” and “grey” voters, mainly to give information on current issues or to spread political messages.
+The leader of the Umno party said the party's respective branch leaders would have their own WhatsApp groups in their district polling station for “white” (supporters) and “grey” (fence-sitters) voters, mainly to give information on current issues or to spread political messages.
 Umno has an information technology (IT) chief in each district polling station.
-If a district polling station has 1,000 voters, there will be five WhatsApp groups containing 200 voters each.
+If a district polling station has a 1,000 voters, there will be five WhatsApp groups containing 200 voters each.

 The creation of region-specific WhatsApp groups constitutes a form of micro-targeting:

 In April 2017, Malay Mail Online reported23 that BN parties (the race-based coalition) primarily used WhatsApp and Facebook for political messaging in both rural and urban areas in the peninsula.
 This constitutes a more “targeted” form of political advertising, in that WhatsApp groups and Facebook pages or groups were created for various communities, including the local surau24 and parent-teacher associations, as well as other specific interest groups.

 WhatsApp has been used to organise and exchange information as part of the incumbent political party’s program to oversee local community groups.
 Umno also has a “Jalinan Rakyat Plus” programme, by which certain Umno members track or “take care” of 30 voters each.

 WhatsApp is used for both internal and external communication, and politicians can even use it as a direct channel to voters, some posting in WhatsApp groups up to 30 times per day, or participating in close to 1,000 groups at once.
 According to our partner's report: